-Japan finance minister to skip G20, attend parliamentary debate on controversial land sale - source
+Japan finance minister to skip G20 amid parliamentary wrangling over suspected scandal

 Officials told Reuters earlier this week that Aso was considering skipping the G20 meeting amid the fallout from the scandal, which has paralysed parliamentary proceedings and has opposition leaders calling for Aso’s resignation.

-Aso has rejected calls to resign and said responsibility for the land sale lied with Nobihisa Sagawa, who stepped down as tax chief on Friday last week.
+Aso has rejected calls to resign and said responsibility for the land sale lay with Nobihisa Sagawa, who stepped down as tax chief on Friday last week.

 Sagawa headed the finance ministry division that submitted the documents before he became tax agency chief in July.